Shen-Lab/TALE/README.md

 ## For users
-### If you want to use TALE+ for prediction, prepare your sequences file in the fasta format and go to src/ and run:
+### If you want to use TALE+ for prediction, prepare your sequence file in the fasta format and go to src/ and run:
 `python predict.py --input_seq $path_to_your_fasta_file --ontology on --outputpath $path_to_your_output_file`

 where on=mf,bp,cc for MFO,BPO and CCO, respectively.